Qadri54/Responsive-Pricing-Table/README.md

-# Responsive-Pricing-Table
+# Responsive web design
-Responsive Pricing Table using html and css
+Using tailwind and vanilla css